onnx/neural-compressor/examples/nlp/huggingface_model/text_generation/quantization/weight_only/README.md

 ## 2. Prepare Model

 Note that this README.md uses meta-llama/Llama-2-7b-hf as an example.
-There are other models available that can be used for weight-only quantization.
-The following table shows a few models' configurations:
+We verified weight-only quantization on other models as follows.

 | Model | Num Hidden Layers| Num Attention Heads | Hidden Size |
 | --- | --- | --- | --- |